richelbilderbeek/cpp/content/CppGlossary.md

     Ubuntu?](CppCrosscompileQtCreatorUbuntuHelloWorldToWindowsWineUbuntu.md)
 -   [FAQ: How to cross-compile a 'Hello World' Qt Creator project from Ubuntu to NDS?](CppCrosscompileQtCreatorUbuntuHelloWorldToNds.md)
--   [FAQ: How to cross-compile a Qt Creator project from Lubuntu to Raspbian?](CppCrosscompileQtCreatorLubuntuToRaspbian.md)
 -   [FAQ: How to cross-compile a Qt Creator project from Ubuntu to a windows executable?
 Approach 20: Hello World, changing project file](CppQtCrosscompileToWindowsExample20.md)